Warzone2100/warzone2100/lib/wzmaplib/README.md

    #include <wzmaplib/map_preview.h>
    ```
 - An example project that uses `wzmaplib` is available in the [`tools/map`](/tools/map) directory.

+## WzMap::IOProvider:

+An abstraction used to support different IO implementations.
+A default implementation - `WzMap::StdIOProvider` - is provided that uses C stdio.
+When using the high-level interfaces, you do not need to pass an IOProvider unless you want to override the default.
+(Warzone 2100 provides its own implementation that uses PhysFS, to support map archives.)

+## WzMap::LoggingProtocol:

+An abstraction used to support logging of info / warnings / errors when loading, saving, and processing maps.

+# Maps:

+Warzone 2100 has evolved its map format over time:

+- Many "classic" maps, such as those made by older tools like the `FlaME` map editor, were saved in a binary data format ("BINARY_OLD").
+   - a `game.map` file that contains the map tile texture + height info, as well as gateway information
+   - a `ttypes.ttp` file that maps terrain tile textures to in-game terrain types (which affects game simulation behavior)
+   - `dinit.bjo`, `feat.bjo`, `struct.bjo` files that contain the initial droid, feature, and structure information for the map
+- This was followed by an initial JSON format ("JSON_v1"), which used JSON files for the droid / structure / feature files.
+The `game.map` and `ttypes.ttp` files are unchanged from the prior format.
+- In WZ 4.1+, a new JSON format ("JSON_v2") was added that restructured the droid / structure / feature JSON files, and extended the `game.map` to support full-range (16-bit) tile heights.

+Additionally, in WZ 4.0+, a "script-generated" map format was added:
+- This replaces all\* the map data files with a single `game.js` that uses a limited set of APIs to generate and provide map data. (\*The only additional file is the `ttypes.ttp` file.)

+`wzmaplib` can load all of these formats, and export to many of them.

 ## Loading a map: